 Support the University of Wisconsin to help continue the tradition of excellence in teaching, research, and public service.Make a Gift

 However, the lack of institutional dollars is understandable.
-Current Director of Bands Mike Leckrone, like his predecessor Ray Dvorak, is a professor in the School of Music.
+Current Director of Athletic Bands Corey Pompey, like his predecessors Mike Leckrone and Ray Dvorak, is a faculty member in the School of Music.
 Thus, the Band program is technically a part of the School, which must direct its own limited resources to programs for music majors – but few UW Band members are music majors.
-During the 2007-2008 year, for example, only three of the students in the Marching Band were music majors.
+During the 2019-2020 year, for example, only six of the students in the Marching Band were music majors.

-Thus private support is essential for keeping performance quality, showmanship, and energy at the high levels that audiences have always enjoyed from Mike Leckrone and the talented, hard working UW-Madison students who play under his direction.
-The UW Foundation manages two primary funds for the Varsity Band and the Marching Band – the UW Band Endowment Fund and the Marching Band Fund.
+Thus private support is essential for keeping performance quality, showmanship, and energy at the high levels that audiences have enjoyed from Corey Pompey and the talented, hardworking UW-Madison students who play under his direction.